thi-ng/blog/2016/20160105-evolutionary-failures.md

 https://www.youtube.com/watch?v=4oPpcSZa3NE

-Fairlight & Alcatraz’ “Uncovering Static” demo (64KB, 2011) was a pioneering production using SDFs for mesh (re)construction.
+Fairlight & Alcatraz' "Uncovering Static" demo (64KB, 2011) was a pioneering production using SDFs for mesh (re)construction.
 Matt Swoboda (Smash of Fairlight) also has done a few highly informative talks about realtime applications of this topic, [slides